epsylon3/odbgscript/doc/ReadMe.txt

 2.1 What's new?
 ---------------
+1.64 (SVN)
++ Script keeps breakpoints on reload if code lines were not modified.

 1.63 (29 May 2007)
 + Added MEMCPY function, and optimized MOV [dst],[src],size
 + Added ASM third parameter to get alternative code bytes.